SingerLab/gac/README.md

   - Integration with Pathview for KEGG pathway visualization

-  - Appropriate clustering methods and thresholds
+  - Robust clustering methods and thresholds

   - support for .seg files

-  - Computational efficiency with S4 dispatch with defined classes

   - Cleaner code with tidyverse